Photo by Ronen Yaari

 So how dangerous is this trip, really?

-This activity is not without risk, and given the backcountry Canyon environment, certain risks cannot be eliminated.
+This activity is not without risk, and given the backcountry Canyon environment, certain risks cannot be eliminated, such as rock falls and flash floods just to name a couple.
 It is up to you to weigh the risks and hazards and make the best decision for you.
-We have presented you with many scenarios of risk, but we also invite you to contact us with any and all of your concerns, as most people go on a rafting adventure without a hitch, and most injuries occur off the water.
+We have presented you with many scenarios of risk, but we also invite you to contact us with any and all of your concerns, as most people go on a rafting adventure without a hitch.

 Our guides are highly trained to assist in on-water and off-water rescues, and they will prepare you in how you can self-assist if the need arises, as well.